Lumb3/Lumb3/README.md

 ### 👨‍💻 About Me
 Sophomore **Computer Engineering** student at University of Utah Asia Campus.
 Obsessed with **solving everyday problems** using a mix of **hardware circuits + software intelligence**.
-I love experimenting with microcontrollers, building ML models, and making tech *actually useful*.
+I love experimenting with microcontrollers, building CI/CD pipelines, and making tech *actually useful*.

 ---